-Large-scale preparation of micro-gradient structured sub-micro fibrous membrane with narrow diameter distribution for high-efficiency air purification†
+Large-scale preparation of micro-gradient structured sub-micro fibrous membranes with narrow diameter distributions for high-efficiency air purification†

-Micro-gradient structured polyacrylonitrile (PAN) sub-micro fibrous membrane composed of coarse, medium, and fine (C, M, and F) fiber layers with different fiber diameters in submicron scale range was fabricated via one-step free surface electrospinning with large-scale productivity, which was first demonstrated as air filter.
-The sub-micro fibers with narrow diameter distribution for each layer were regulated precisely in micro-gradient structure, also, the influence of the arrangement for layers on performance of the membrane was analyzed systematically, among which the membrane with F–M–C displayed the optimal performance (filtration efficiency of 99.28% and pressure drop of 55.86 Pa).
-Besides, the filtration performance of composite membrane could be further improved to efficiency of 99.99% and drop of 92 Pa only by surface modification of the finest fibrous layer.
-Furthermore, the micro-gradient structure of membrane could be regulated and fabricated arbitrarily with different gradient degree, even at nanometer level.
-Via polymer blending, the upgraded micro-gradient structured filter (the average fiber diameters of each layer were only 200, 110 and 70 nm) possessed ~1 μm average pore size, larger specific surface area (53.12 m2 g−1) and excellent efficiency of 99.97% (F–M–C) with resistance of 106.8 Pa, superior to those of the homogeneous PAN filter.
-The results suggested that the micro-gradient structured fibrous membrane composed of C, M, and F layers with tortuous channels could efficiently separate different sized PMs from the airstream through the capturing mechanisms.
-The cost-effective micro-gradient filter media produced by one-step free surface electrospinning was promising for the industrial production and commercial application.
+Herein, micro-gradient structured polyacrylonitrile (PAN) sub-micro fibrous membranes composed of coarse, medium, and fine (C, M, and F) fiber layers with different fiber diameters in the submicron scale range were fabricated via one-step free surface electrospinning with large-scale productivity and demonstrated for the first time as air filters, respectively.
+The sub-micro fibers with narrow diameter distributions of each layer were regulated precisely in the micro-gradient structure; moreover, the influence of the arrangement of the layers on the performance of the membranes was analyzed systematically, among which the F–M–C membrane displayed optimal performance (filtration efficiency of 99.28% and pressure drop of 55.86 Pa).
+Additionally, the filtration performance of the composite membranes could be further improved to an efficiency of 99.99% and a pressure drop of 92 Pa only by the surface modification of the finest fibrous layer.
+Furthermore, the micro-gradient structures of the membranes could be regulated and arbitrarily fabricated with different gradient degrees, even at the nanometer level.
+By polymer blending, the upgraded micro-gradient-structured filter (the average fiber diameters of each layer were only 200, 110 and 70 nm) possessed ∼1 μm average pore size, a large specific surface area (53.12 m2 g−1) and an excellent efficiency of 99.97% (F–M–C) with a resistance of 106.8 Pa, superior to those of a homogeneous PAN filter.
+The results suggest that micro-gradient-structured fibrous membranes composed of C, M, and F layers with tortuous channels can efficiently separate different sized PMs from the airstream through capturing mechanisms.
+The cost-effective micro-gradient filter media produced by one-step free surface electrospinning is promising for industrial production and commercial applications.